How to Apply

 Application Merit Review

-- Applications will be reviewed and scored based upon the applicant’s teaching experience, professional accomplishments, demonstrated leadership qualities, and interests as they relate to participating in the Einstein Fellowship program.
+- Applications will be evaluated in the following areas: applicant’s teaching experience, professional accomplishments, demonstrated leadership qualities, and interests as they relate to participating in the AEF Program.

 Selection and Placement: